smallest-quark/arr-on-deck/README.md

 ### Sonarr: Unmonitor seasons or episodes
 Click the icon next to the Season number to toggle monitoring for all episodes or none.
 After that, choose the specific episodes you want to monitor.

+### Sonarr: Manual import
-To manually import files from multi season pack go to `Wanted > Missing` and select the folder you want to import and choose interactive import.
+To manually import files from multi season pack (or else) go to `Wanted > Missing` and select the folder you want to import and choose interactive import.
 You have to do this for each season.

-## Bazarr: Multiple languages
+### Bazarr: Multiple languages
 If you want multiple languages to be downloaded, set the cutoff to `nothing`.
 If it is `Any`, click on it in the drop down menu.

 ### Plex: Assorted settings